anirudhb11/LEVER/README.md

 in extreme classifiers.
 It presents a method to systematically reduce label variance in XC by effectively utilizing the capabilities of an additional, tail-robust teacher model.
 It proposes a principled knowledge distillation framework, LEVER, which enhances tail performance in extreme classifiers with formal guarantees on generalization.
 Comprehensive experiments show that LEVER can enhance tail performance by around 5% and 6% points in PSP and coverage metrics, respectively, when combined with leading extreme classifiers.
 Moreover, it establishes a new state-of- the-art when added to the top-performing [Ren ́ee](https://github.com/microsoft/renee) classifier.

+## Environment Setup
+To setup a conda environment run `bash Code/env_setup.sh`

+## Running the Code

+Training LEVER involves 2 steps

+### Stage 1: Training the tail-robust teacher model

+### Stage 2: Training the extreme-classifier using the tail-robust teacher

 ## Cite

 ```bib